-If you're finding that Remixer or regular Wordpress is too limited for your needs, or wish to use an alternative to the Remixer WordPress Export feature, DreamHost support can provide you free access to its new WordPress Website Builder (BoldGrid).
+If you're finding that Remixer or regular WordPress is too limited for your needs, DreamHost support can provide you free access to the new 'WP Website Builder' (powered by BoldGrid).

 Over time, you may notice that your WordPress site runs slower or doesn't run as well as it should.
 There are several reasons this can occur.